andex-fi/docs/docs/concepts/glossary.md

 ## Constant Product Formula

-The automated market making algorithm used by Uniswap.
-In v1 and v2, this was x\*y=k.
+The automated market making algorithm used by Andex which is x\*y=k.

 ## Core

-Smart contracts that are considered foundational, and are essential for Uniswap to exist.
-Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Ethereum and would be considered a new version of the Uniswap Protocol.
+Smart contracts that are considered foundational, and are essential for Andex to exist.
+Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Sui and would be considered a new version of the Andex Protocol.

-## ERC20
+## Coins

-ERC20 tokens are fungible tokens on Ethereum.
-Uniswap supports all standard ERC20 implementations.
+Coins are fungible tokens on Sui Network similar to ERC20 Tokens on Ethereum.
+Andex supports all Coin implemented within the sui framework.

 ## Factory

-A smart contract that deploys a unique smart contract for any ERC20/ERC20 trading pair.
+A smart contract that deploys a unique object for any coin trading pair.

 ## Flash Swap